getreu/tp-note/docs/source/tpnote--manpage.md

 **-l** *LANGUAGE_TAG*, **\--force-lang**=*LANGUAGE_TAG*

->   Disable automatic language detection when creating a new note file and use
+>   Disables the automatic language detection while creating a new note file
-    *LANGUAGE_TAG* instead. *LANGUAGE_TAG* is formatted as IETF BCP 47 language tag, e.g. '`en-US`'.
-If *LANGUAGE_TAG* equals '`-`', the environment
-    variable '`TPNOTE_LANG`' is used instead; or, if the latter is not defined, the user's default language, as reported from the operating system's locale setting, is used.
+    and use *LANGUAGE_TAG* instead. *LANGUAGE_TAG* is formatted as IETF BCP 47 language tag, e.g. '`en-US`'.
+If *LANGUAGE_TAG* equals '`-`', the environment variable '`TPNOTE_LANG`' determines the language instead; or, if the latter is not defined, the user's default language, as reported from the operating system's locale setting, is decisive.

 **-p** *PORT*, **\--port**=*PORT*